A Complete Guide to Electric Car Maintenance

 Because they’re not 100% electric and have an internal combustion engine, hybrids do still have many of the mechanical components of standard petrol and diesel cars.

-That means hybrids will still require more or less the same level of maintenance and servicing as other combustion engine cars.
+That means hybrids still require more or less the same level of maintenance and servicing as other combustion engine cars.
 And as a result, you’re not likely to save money on maintenance.

 Do electric cars need oil?